chaynHQ/tools/README.md

 This project uses the [MIT License](/LICENSE).
 While the core tech stack included here is open-source, some external integrations used in this project require subscriptions.

-Advokit and all of Chayn's projects are open-source.
+All of Chayn's projects are open-source.